Pallavidhawan72/Cumulative-2/README.md

-**Cumulative 02 : Add new Operations Add and Delete in School Management System**
+**Cumulative 02 : Added new Operations
+Add and Delete in School Management System**